aneesh-neelam/Landslide-Prediction/README.md

 Just a small project to gain experience.

+Things done:

+* Found count of every attribute with respective to Output
+* Calculated probability for Outputs
+* Calculated probability for all attributes with respective to Output

 Things left:

-* Enum for Geomorphology
-* Enum for Land use/Land Cover
-* Calculate probability
 * Prediction
 * UI